dke-a/aws-resume-challenge/notes/import_notes.md

 ![](images/20231129162438.png)

-Applying the imports first allows Terraform to recognize its current status.
+Applying the imports first allows Terraform to recognize its current status and thus no changes were shown after `plan`.